Peppergrass starts as a basal rosette then sends up a flower spike. Photo by Green Deane

 Least you think the Coral Vine is just another pretty invader it’s medicinal as well.
 An extract of its leaves and flowers inhibit lipid peroxidation.
 It’s an antioxidant, anti-inflammatory and analgesic.
 A hot tea made from the aerial parts is used to relieve symptoms of the cold and flu.
 A leaf tea is also made to treat diabetes and high blood pressure.
 In the kitchen the cooked roots are nutty, and the leaves and flowers are dipped in flour, fried and served with pasta.
 The flowers are also mixed into omelet.
 The seeds can be roasted, winnowed, then ground and used like flour.

 The vine is found throughout the southern United States, Central America and South America.
 It is also found on Africa — it got to Egypt by 1805 — and 98% of the Pacific Islands including American Samoa, the Commonwealth of the Northern Mariana Islands, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Galapagos Islands, Guam, Hawai‘i, Kiribati, Marshall Islands, Midway Island, Nauru, Niue, Palau, Papua New Guinea, Pitcairn Island, Samoa, Tonga, the Philippines.
 It is also found on most islands in the Caribbean.
 It can be grown as an annual or a container plant at least as far north as St. Louis.
-It is also found in India, Australia, and England, and is known to grow in southern California but not blossom there.
+It is also found in India, Australia, and England, and is known to grow in southern California but not blossom there (perhaps it needs more humidity than southern California has.)

 Green Deane’s “Itemized” Plant Profile